steinuil/steinuil.github.io/posts/urweb-sig.md

 In this post, I'll walk you through the signatures of a few functions from the standard library, hopefully providing you with enough context to make it through the rest on your own.
-You might want to grab a copy of [the standard library][stdlib] or search for the one on your hard drive so you can follow along.
+You might want to grab [a copy][stdlib] or search for the one on your hard drive so you can follow along.

 I'm going to be frank: given the current state of the ecosystem and of the documentation, you have close to no chance of learning Ur/Web if you don't